Mirror test: Method and history

-An important aspect of the classical mark-test (or rouge test) is that the mark/dye is nontactile, preventing attention being drawn to the marking through additional perceptual cues (somesthesis).
+An essential aspect of the classical mark test (or rouge test) is that the mark/dye is nontactile, preventing attention from being drawn to the marking through additional perceptual cues (somesthesis).
 For this reason, animals in the majority of classical tests are anesthetized.
 Some tests use a tactile marker.
 If the creature stares unusually long at the part of its body with the mark or tries to rub it off, then it is said to pass the test.

 Animals that are considered to be able to recognize themselves in a mirror typically progress through four stages of behavior when facing a mirror:

-Gallup conducted a follow-up study in which two chimps with no prior experience of a mirror were put under anesthesia, marked, and observed.
-After recovery, they made no mark-directed behaviors either before or after being provided with a mirror.

 The rouge test was also done by Michael Lewis and Jeanne Brooks-Gunn in 1979 for the purpose of self-recognition with human mothers and their children.

 Implication and alternate explanations

 The default implication drawn from Gallup's test is that those animals who pass the test possess some form of self-recognition.
 However, a number of authors have suggested alternative explanations of a pass.
 For example, Povinelli suggests that the animal may see the reflection as some odd entity that it is able to control through its own movements.
 When the reflected entity has a mark on it, then the animal can remove the mark or alert the reflected entity to it using its own movements to do so.
 Critically, this explanation does not assume that the animals necessarily see the reflected entity as "self".